 2015 has seen Matthew perform in Zip Zap Zoom and Hold the Fourth at West Australian Ballet’s Quarry season.
 His most recent performance Who Cares?, by George Balanchine sees him in his true element; cheeky and charismatic.

-Matthew is looking forward to the 2015 season of Genesis as it allows the continual improvement of his artistic ability as a dancer and as a choreographer.
+Matthew is looking forward to the 2015 season of Coppélia as it allows the continual improvement of his artistic and theatrical abilities as a dancer.

 In his spare time Matthew enjoys hanging out with mates and riding his motorbike.